cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 ##### - `/delete`
 Deletes asset information from all namespace.
 As if the asset is never instantiated.

 The delete is done by using `/retrieve` to retrieve asset-related IRI of the asset.
 Some of these IRIs are then used to find triples with the asset IRI and/or item IRI as either subject or object in the provided namespace to be deleted. (*NOTE:This is why it takes ~ 10s per delete.
 A better delete query could be made, but it will be more specific and require development time.
-As this was a hotfix for a previous mistake, this is the easiest and fastly developed universal delete I can come up with at the moment*).
+As this was a hotfix for a previous mistake, this is the easiest and fast developed universal delete I can come up with at the moment*).
 Therefore this does not delete instances not directly affiliated with the asset, for example, the person instances of the user and the organizations.
-This is done in case the instance is affiliated with other triples shich is important for other assets / agents.
+This is done in case the instance is affiliated with other triples which is important for other assets / agents.

 The delete command records the deleted asset in a log file in `\app\deleteLog.log` in the container.
 Each triple deleted will be associated to a UUID in the following format:
 ```